 Some digital planetarium software to check out include:

-AstroGrav – This solar system simulator is unique because the movements of the solar bodies it displays are based on their gravitational interactions with other celestial bodies.
-As a result, the viewer gets accurate motions of asteroids, the planets, and comets.
+This solar system simulator is unique because the movements of the solar bodies it displays are based on their gravitational interactions with other celestial bodies.
+As a result, the viewer gets accurate motions of asteroids, planets and comets.
 AstroGrav comes with over 100 000 stars, plus all the constellations, and it allows planetarium-style viewing points from any location in the world.

 Where Is M13? – Unlike the flat and one-dimensional view of a telescope, this software allows an almost 3D view of the relationship between a solar system body and the galaxy.
 It also provides information such as galactic coordinates, luminosity, distance, true size, and angular diameter of these bodies.